kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

         - json: `"{ \"key\": \"value\" }"`

 ## Annotations
+!!!warning
+    These annotations are specific to the kubernetes [service resources reconciled](#lb-type) by the AWS Load Balancer Controller.
+Although the list was initially derived from the k8s in-tree `kube-controller-manager`, this documentation is not an accurate reference for the services reconciled by the in-tree controller.

 | Name                                                                                             | Type                    | Default                   | Notes                                                  |
 |--------------------------------------------------------------------------------------------------|-------------------------|---------------------------|--------------------------------------------------------|
 | [service.beta.kubernetes.io/load-balancer-source-ranges](#lb-source-ranges)                      | stringList              |                           |                                                        |